Skip to content

 -1 No restrictions (full access).

-0 Allow normal users access, but no raw tracepoint samples.
+0 Allow per-process and system-wide profiling, but no raw tracepoints.

-1 Allow user and kernel-level profiling (default before Linux 4.6).
+1 Allow per-process user- and kernel-level profiling, but no system-wide (per-CPU) events (default before Linux 4.6).

-If the setting is too restrictive, you may encounter errors like:
+If the setting is too restrictive, opening counters fails with an error like:

-Cannot open perf counter: insufficient access rights to start the counter,
+Cannot open perf counter (error no 13): insufficient access rights to start the counter,

-This can be resolved by lowering the paranoid level or adjusting your monitoring configuration.
+To resolve this, either lower the paranoid level or adjust your monitoring configuration.

 Setting the Perf Paranoid Value